Bayley Currey: 2025

+Currey returned to Niece Motorsports on a part-time basis once again in 2025, starting the year out in the No. 41 for the organization.
+He would be in contention to win at Atlanta and would score his first career stage win at Bristol Motor Speedway in April.

+2026

+To start 2026, Currey was slated to compete in select starts once again for Niece Motorsports, but prior to the season opener at Daytona, he received an opportunity from Tricon Garage to serve as the car chief on the No. 1 truck.
+On February 28, 2026 at St. Petersburg, it was revealed he would be making select starts, with further details set to be revealed at a later date.
+On September 10th, 2026, It was revealed that Currey would be driving the No. 5 Shark Attack truck at Bristol on September 18th, 2026.

-Xfinity Series
+O'Reilly Auto Parts Series

+2018

 A few weeks after competing in the 2018 Stratosphere 200 in the NASCAR Camping World Truck Series, Currey made his NASCAR Xfinity Series debut at Texas Motor Speedway with B. J. McLeod Motorsports.
 He qualified 23rd and finished twentieth after falling back to 30th at the end of Stage 1 and 27th at the end of Stage 2.
 Currey returned at Loudon in July with JP Motorsports in their No. 55 entry, and piloted the car for most of the remainder of the 2018 season.

+2019

 On August 15, 2019, leading into the Food City 300 at Bristol, Currey was indefinitely suspended by NASCAR after failing a drug test; Currey, in a statement, said that the failure was due to a banned ingredient (Octodrine) in a pre-workout supplement.
 He apologized publicly on the night the suspension was announced and asked NASCAR to enter him in to the Road to Recovery program, which is mandatory for members looking to be reinstated by NASCAR.
 He was reinstated on September 18 after completing the Road to Recovery.
 He made his racing return at the Charlotte Roval, where he finished 37th.

+2020

 Currey joined Mike Harmon Racing for the 2020 season, where he ran much of the schedule in the No. 74.

+2021

-He was elevated to a full-time seat with the team in 2021.
-In the Call 811 Before You Dig 200 at Phoenix Raceway, Currey posted his and MHR's best career finishes of seventh.
+Currey was elevated to a full-time seat with the team in 2021.
+In the Call 811 Before You Dig 200 at Phoenix Raceway, he posted his and MHR's best career finishes of seventh.